markmoxon/elite-over-econet/2-assembled-output/README.txt

-If you want to restrict it to specific users, copy all the Elite* files into the Elite folder that you just created in the users' main directories
+If you want to restrict it to specific users, copy all the Elite* files into the EliteSaves folder that you created in the users' main directories

 4. Users can then play Elite by typing: